Sting-DR/Nerevar-Moon-and-Star/FAQ.md

  ---
 ### Shaders not working properly:

+* If your OpenMW.exe crashes on start with the text,

+OpenMW: Fatal error
+failed initializing shader: objects

+This almost always means you're on a wrong version of OpenMW, or something else went wrong with the OpenMW setup.
+Try re-downloading and re-installing the linked OpenMW and following the install guide to set it up again.

 * If Liam's Kitbashed PBR shader hasn't been installed properly, PBR textures will result in a green/blue glow.